virtualarchitectures/Bibliometrix_Literature_Review/README.md

 # Bibliometrix Literature Review
-A repository for conducting a bibliometric literature review in R using Bibliometrix
+A repository for conducting a bibliometric literature review in R using Bibliometrix.